 Top Facts about Sharks

-Sharks spend their entire lives in the ocean doing all they can to survive and they have perform that
+Sharks spend their entire lives in the ocean doing all they can to survive, and they have performed this task quite well.

 2. Sharks are Survivors.

 There is evidence that sharks have been on Earth for more than 420 million years; this means that they were dwelling the oceans when dinosaurs ruled on land.